 We then gave each city a Family Score.

-Read on to see why Imperial is where all the families are headed, while Grass Valley is probably a place made for singles.
+Read on to see why Imperial is where all the families are headed, while Clearlake is probably a place made for singles.

 Imperial is a city in Imperial County, California.
 Imperial is located 4 miles north of El Centro.
 As of the 2010 census, the city had a population of 14,758.
 It is part of the El Centro metropolitan area.
 Nearby recreation facilities transform the desert into a popular Valley tourist destination due to availability of activities.
 Three year-round golf courses are within minutes of Imperial.
 The sand dunes provide a place for campers and dune buggy enthusiasts.
 This region is well known for its abundance of bird species such as dove, quail, ducks, pheasant and geese.